rocky-linux/documentation/docs/books/web_services/03-application-servers.md

 #### Process status

-PHP-FPM offers, like Apache and its `mod_status` module, a page indicating the status of the process.
+Like Apache and its `mod_status` module, PHP-FPM offers a page indicating the process's status.

 To activate the page, set its access path with the `pm.status_path` directive: